 Midhir folded his hands meekly.
 ‘I hear that you’ve brought me something?’

 Leanan Sídhe withdrew a book from her full, trailing sleeves.

 ‘Are those love poems from one of your many inspired admirers, or penned by your own fair hand?’
-Midhir asked in what he hoped was a winning tone, hoping to please Leanan by alluding to her role as the deadly muse of bards.
-He regretted rashly taking her life the last time that they had met and was keen to flatter her.
+Midhir asked in what he believed was a winning tone, hoping to please Leanan by alluding to her role as the deadly muse of bards.
+He regretted rashly taking her life the last time that they met and was keen to flatter her.

 ‘How did you come by this?’
 Midhir asked, his usual poise shaken by the revelation.